ThomasChamberland/gdpnowcaster/README.md

 - Better structure than v1
 - Models when data is actually released
 - Only uses data available at prediction time

+### V3: Implementation of DGP program prior to implementing nonlinear ML methods
+- AR process used to generate synthetic data to simulate how different models would fare on low observation, high dimensional samples
+- Results show that Linear processes (Elasticnet and Lasso) are by far the best
+- Will still implement nonlinear processes, might interact differently on empirical data set
+#### - Based on IMF Working Paper WP/25/252

 ### V3, V4, V5
 - Add random forest (V3), XGboost (V4), compare to Lasso